1. What is Wisconsin Foreign LLC Registration?

 - File the Wisconsin Business Entity Report every two years by the assigned deadline to preserve good standing

-- Keep the LLC in good standing in its original formation jurisdiction
+- Keep the LLC in good standing in its original your home state

 - Monitor Wisconsin tax registrations, filing obligations, and payment deadlines